 Also for our youths -16 year olds - there is a study with a time span from 1987 to 2007, that says that both boys and girls have worse fitness levels and weaker muscles.
 Question – what games are they playing, how are they doing sports?
 Are they exercising?
 And who is actually doing different sport activities?
 Obviously, there are systemic and cardiac benefits to gain if we do exercise.

 Exercise also affects stress, cognition, memory, learning, mental health and workability.
 This would suggest that a healthy and “happy” person would be more profitable in the workplace.
 It’s also a reason to invest in open, inspiring, diverse and healthy culture.

-There is a systematic review going on, finding out the effects of physical activity on prescription, FYSS 2017, Co-founded by the Health Program of the European Union.
+There is a systematic review going on, finding out the effects of physical activity on prescription, FYSS 2017, co-founded by the Health Programme of the European Union.

 Paul Chadwick – Factors Affecting Behavioural Change

 The common denominator continues and the second keynote titled “Factors Affecting Behavioural Change” is a live online lecture by Dr Paul Chadwick.
 He’s the Deputy Director of University College of London – Centre for Behavioural Change.